radius-project/docs/docs/content/getting-started/quickstarts/cicd-quickstart.md

 weight: 500
 ---

 It's easy to get Project Radius added to your GitHub Actions deployment pipelines.
-By leveraging the `rad` CLI, you can keep your checked-in app definitions in sync with your deployed instances of your app.
+By leveraging the `rad` CLI, you can keep your checked-in app definitions in sync with deployed instances of your app.

 ## Prerequisites